michalis0/DataScience_and_MachineLearning/week1/README.md

 # Colab and Python Notebooks
 - Introduction of Teaching Assistants.
+- Link to the Moodle page of the course: https://moodle.unil.ch/course/view.php?id=17164
 - Everyone joins class Slack channel.
 We will use Slack for all communication in the class.
 - Brief intro how to use slack.
   - Exercise (everyone): Post a message under `#general` introducing yourself, where you are from and a fun fact about you.
+- Breif explanation of Assignment 0.
+You can find the full description of the assignment here.
+Note that this is an ungraded but __mandatory__ assignment.
+To get an idea about this assignment, check out [this video](https://www.youtube.com/watch?v=dkX6whEGN1Y) from one of the last year's submissions
 ## What we will cover in the lab

 - What are Python notebooks?